Craft Book Review: The Anatomy of Story by John Truby

 Here are some of the quick notes I scribbled down while reading:

-- Character Web: Characters aren’t solo stars; they live in a web of relationships.
+• Character Web: Characters aren’t solo stars; they live in a web of relationships.
 Truby points out: “To create great characters, think of all your characters as part of a web in which each helps define the others.”.
 By fleshing out friends, rivals, mentors, and side characters, each person in your story boosts everyone else’s depth.
 Every ally or enemy can highlight a trait of your hero.

-- Organic Plot & Revelations: Finally, Truby is big on surprises done right.
+• Organic Plot & Revelations: Finally, Truby is big on surprises done right.
 He stresses that the 22-step story structure he outlines is full of built-in revelations.
 He states that the quality of your plot “comes down to the quality of your revelations”.
 Basically, don’t just dump twists for shock – each new bit of info should flow naturally and deepen the story.
 Following his steps (from Inciting Event all the way to Final Moral Decision) will make your plot feel organic rather than forced.

 Real-World Benefits

 Even though Truby writes mostly for screenwriters, the advice translates perfectly to novels.
 If you’ve wondered how to write a novel that really works, you’ll find plenty of advice here.
+Just be warned it's a lot of information to wade through, and a lot of it can be confusing on the first read-through.

 Takeaway bullets:

-- Story craft made logical: Truby treats storytelling like engineering a living thing.
+• Story craft made logical: Truby treats storytelling like engineering a living thing.
 He gives you a comprehensive system rather than guesswork.

-- Practical creative writing tips: From nailing the premise to plotting with twists and turns, the book is full of checklists and examples.
+• Practical creative writing tips: From nailing the premise to plotting with twists and turns, the book is full of checklists and examples.

 Conclusion

 What about you?
-Have you read The Anatomy of Story (or do you have another favorite writing guide)?
+Have you read The Anatomy of Story (or do you have another favourite writing guide)?
 Drop a comment below - I’d love to hear your thoughts!
 And if you found this review helpful, consider subscribing for more creative writing tips!

 Stuck with coming up with your premise?
 Check out this post How to Write a Novel Premise: Crafting Your Story's Core Idea to nail it.